101628885/TwitterVisualiser/README.md

 1. To install dependencies for the backend, run the `npm install` command in the backend folder.
 2. If you're making changes, please make sure `mongoController` isn't writing to our production MongoDB on Nectar:
 `const url = 'mongodb://team:swinburne@43.240.97.166/tweets';`
-3. When deploying the backend system on the production server instance, add `DISABLE_DEVELOPER_MODE = true` to `variables.env`, which will allow VisCrime to perform dynamic updates of its database with the latest datasets from the Internet.

 ## Running the application

-To now run the application we can simply run an `npm start` command in the backend and it will fire up locally on port `3000`.
+To now run the application we can simply do an `npm start` command in the backend folder and it will fire up locally on port `3000`.